hythm7/Pakku/README.md

 <b>Options:</b> Specific to <b>remove</b> command

-from < repo > → remove distribution from provided repo only
+from < repo > → Remove distribution from provided repo only
 </pre>